digipres/the-floppy-guide/index.md

     title: ePub
 ---
 :::{warning} Status: Update In Progress
 This first version of this guide was created for a workshop at iPRES 2024.
-It is being updated and becoming hosted by the DPC as part of the [Future Nostalgia](https://www.lib.cam.ac.uk/stories/floppy-disk-funding) project.
+It is being updated and republished in this new format as part of the [Future Nostalgia](https://www.lib.cam.ac.uk/stories/floppy-disk-funding) project.

-The source for this publication is [here](https://github.com/Digital-Preservation-Coalition/digipres-publications/blob/main/implement/imaging-floppy-disks/index.md) and comments and contributions are welcome via GitHub.
+The source for this publication is [here](https://github.com/digipres/guide-to-imaging-obscure-floppies) and comments and contributions are welcome via GitHub.
 :::

 :::{aside}